Faelivrinx/colker/Readme.md

 ### Contributing

 Contributions are very welcome!
-If you'd like to contribute to Docker Dogger, feel free to fork the repository, make changes, and submit a pull request.
+If you'd like to contribute to Colker, feel free to fork the repository, make changes, and submit a pull request.

 You can easily extend the functionality by adding new notifiers (for example, Slack, email, etc.).
 To do this, you would need to implement the Notifier interface found in the internal package.